pingcap/docs-cn/tiup/tiup-component-cluster-display.md

     - Data Dir: the data directory of the service. `-` means no data directory.
     - Deploy Dir: the deployment directory of the service

+### Node service status

+A node service can run in one of the following statuses:

+- Up: The node service is running normaly.
+- Down or Unreachable: The node service is not running or a network problem exists on the corresponding host.
+- Tombstone: The data on the node service has been completely migrated out and the scaling-in is complete.
+This status exists only on TiKV or TiFlash.
+- Pending Offline: The data on the node service is being migrated out and the scaling-in is in process.
+This status exists only on TiKV or TiFlash.
+- Unknown: The running status of the node service is unknown.

+> **Note:**
+>
+> `Pending Offline` in TiUP, `Offline` returned by PD API, and `Leaving` in TiDB Dashboard indicate the same status.

+Node service status derives from the PD scheduling information.
+For more details, see [Information collection](/tidb-scheduling.md#information-collection).

 [<< Back to the previous page - TiUP Cluster command list](/tiup/tiup-component-cluster.md#command-list)